-First Semester Weighting Approximate date Theoretical test Unit 1 0.25 Second half of October Theoretical-practical test Unit 2 0.25 First half of November Theoretical-practical test Unit 3 0.25 December 10th to 20th Theoretical-practical test Unit 4 0.25 Second half of January Second Semester Weighting Approximate date Theoretical-practical test Unit 5 0.25 First half of March Theoretical-practical test Unit 6 0.25 First half of April Theoretical test Unit 7 0.25 First half of May Theoretical-practical test Unit 8 0.25 First half of June
+First Semester Weighting Approximate date Theoretical test Unit 1 0.25 From 12 th to 16 th October Theoretical-practical test Unit 2 0.25 From 2 nd to 6 th November Theoretical-practical test Unit 3 0.25 From 30 th November to 4 th December Theoretical-practical test Unit 4 0.25 From 25 th to 29 th January Second Semester Weighting ghting Approximate date Theoretical-practical test Unit 5 0.25 From 1 st to 5 th March Theoretical-practical test Unit 6 0.25 From 5 th to 9 th April Theoretical test Unit 7 0.25 From 26 th to 30 th April Theoretical-practical test Unit 8 0.25 From 1 st to 11 th June

 The basic aim of tests is to facilitate students' ongoing learning.
-They equate to 20% of the course mark.
+They equate to 30% of the course mark.
 This means that an average mark of '5' in examinations is not enough on its own to pass partials or the complete course if these tests have not been done.